Skip to main content

 Modern Times (1936)

-What’s so insidious about MCS isn’t even the way it nurtures narcissistic displays of melodrama.
+What’s so insidious about MCS isn’t even the way it nurtures narcissistic, annoying displays of melodrama.
 I’m more bothered by the way it excludes wide swaths of people from being seen as whole people with complex inner lives that deserves to be recognized, or as agents who deserve to take charge of their own narrative.

 So, what do we do about that?